Raphidiophrys elegans

 • axopods up to 170 µm long

-• occur in colonies of up to 30 individuals connected via cytoplasmic bridges as well as solitary
+• solitary as well as in colonies of up to 30 individuals connected via cytoplasmic bridges

 • cells sometimes with symbiotic algae